Paul and the Nazarite Vow

 "Now after many years I came to bring alms to my nation, and offerings.
 Wherein certain Jews from Asia found me purified in the temple, neither with multitude, nor with tumult" (Acts 24:17-18 KJV).

 Here, we see Paul observing part of the worship system commanded under God's first agreement with national Israel.
 This is yet another proof that Paul observed and practiced much of the temple worship system many years after his conversion.

 Although an Israelitish Christian could partake of the temple worship as Paul did, it was not mandatory for a Christian to follow or obey the temple worship system.
 However, it still existed for about 40 years after the death and resurrection of Jesus.
-See our study concerning the various agreements that God has made with different people in different ages of salvation.

-Did Paul's Nazarite vow, sacrifice, and giving of gifts at the temple contradict the decision concerning the Law of Moses that the apostles and elders made, which is recorded in Acts 15?
+Did Paul's Nazarite vow, sacrifice, and giving of gifts at the temple contradict the decision regarding the Law of Moses that the apostles and elders made, which is recorded in Acts 15?
 Did his taking this vow violate the terms and conditions of the new agreement that Jesus Christ instituted?
 The answer is an emphatic NO!
-Paul was not seeking forgiveness of sin or justification before God by these acts; he did them because of a prior commitment and as a witness to those who accused Paul of teaching against the law of Moses.
+Paul was not seeking forgiveness of sin or justification before God by these acts; he did them because of a prior commitment and as a witness to those who accused him of teaching against the law of Moses.

 THE APOSTLES AND SACRIFICE